Skip to main content

 } yield ()

-In the above example, even we assume that the withdraw and deposit are atomic, we can't compose these two transactions.
+In the above example, even if we assume that the withdraw and deposit are atomic, we can't compose these two transactions.
 They produce bugs in a concurrent environment.
 This code doesn't guarantee us that both withdraw and deposit are performed in one single atomic operation.
 Other fibers which are executing this transfer method can override the shared state and introduce a race condition.

 We need a solution to atomically compose transactions.
-This is where software transactional memory comes to into play.
+This is where software transactional memory comes into play.

 Composable Concurrency